News and Resources for Airport Employees

 Want the Inside Scoop on Construction at PDX?

-Jen Reynolds with the Port of Portland along with Pat Bifone and Bri Leiblie of Hoffman-Skanska will share the latest construction updates and answer your questions about PDX Next in just 30 minutes.
+Want the inside scoop on Phase 2 of construction at PDX?
+On Tuesday, Oct.
+28, Shelley Lovejoy with the Port of Portland along with Adam Garske of Hoffman-Skanska will share the latest construction updates and answer your questions about PDX Next in just 30 minutes.
 They'll even give you an early look at architectural renderings and behind-the-scenes photos and videos!
-The next forum is on Tuesday, May 27 at 10:30 a.m.
+The next forum is on Tuesday, Sept.
+30 at 10:30 a.m.

-If you'd like to join this meeting, email PDX People Communications before Monday, May 26 for the meeting link.
+If you'd like to join this meeting, email PDX People Communications before Monday, October 27 for the meeting link.
+NOTE: If you had a link previously to this meeting, it has changed as of Sept.
+30. Please email PDX People Communications for the new link!

 Got PDX Next Questions?
 We've Got Answers